Susie Lingham: Career

-5th Passage
+Early artistic career (1990s)

 From 1991 to 1994, Lingham and fellow artist Suzann Victor served as co-founders and co-artistic directors of 5th Passage.
-Victor had approached the management of Parkway Parade shopping centre and was offered a two-year, rent-free lease for a fifth-floor passageway which she proposed to turn into a contemporary art space.
-From 1991 to 1994, 5th Passage would support performance art, installation, music, photography, and design, also organising public readings and forums.
+From 1991 to 1994, 5th Passage was based at Parkway Parade shopping centre, and would support performance art, installation, music, photography, and design, also organising public readings and forums.
 In particular, 5th Passage focussed on issues of gender and identity, and on the work of women artists.

-From 26 December 1993 to 1 January 1994, the arts festival Artists' General Assembly (AGA) was held at the 5th Passage art space, co-organised with The Artists Village.
-Here, Josef Ng staged the performance work, Brother Cane, during which Ng turned his back to the audience and trimmed his pubic hair, a moment photographed and sensationalised by The New Paper as an obscene act, sparking public outcry.
-Despite having secured the necessary permits and licences, and setting up audience advisory notices for the performances, 5th Passage was charged with breaching the conditions of its Public Entertainment License, blacklisted from funding by Singapore's National Arts Council, and evicted from its Parkway Parade site.
-Described as one of the "darkest moments of Singapore’s contemporary art scene", the incident led to a ten-year no-funding rule for performance art, a ruling lifted only in 2003.

-In 1994, 5th Passage received a ten-month offer to curate shows at vacant shop units in the Pacific Plaza shopping centre, which the initiative took up.
+After sensationalised news reporting of Brother Cane, Josef Ng's performance artwork staged at 5th Passage in 1994, the collective was evicted from Parkway Parade.
+Later in 1994, 5th Passage received a ten-month offer to curate shows at vacant shop units in the Pacific Plaza shopping centre, which the initiative took up.
 Lingham would also design the set for the Eleanor Wong play Wills And Secession, which was staged by TheatreWorks in 1995.
 Around a year after 5th Passage's programmes at Pacific Plaza, the founder-directors of the initiative left for further studies and the group disbanded, with Lingham leaving for Australia.